HEAD COACH TRACY HAMM

-Tracy Hamm enters her second year as the head coach of the SF State women’s soccer program.
-In her first season on the sidelines, she guided the Gators to an 8-7-3 overall record which was the first winning record for SF State since 2010.
-The Gators also had two players named to the All-CCAA Team in Vanessa Penuna and Jada Williams.
+In her first season on the Gators sidelines, Hamm guided SF State to its first winning season since 2010.
+The Gators also had two players named to the All-CCAA Team.

 The 2013 Bear Cubs compiled an overall record of 15-6-1 and 9-4-1 in conference play.
-Hamm had 11 players transfer to four-year universities on scholarship to continue competing at the collegiate level, including the Bear Cubs first ever players to transfer to the Pac-12 and WCC Conferences.
+Hamm had 11 players transfer and compete on scholarship to four-year universities, including the Bear Cubs' first-ever transfers to the Pac-12 and WCC Conferences.

-The Moraga, Calif., native earned her BA in Mass Communications from the University of California, Berkeley in 2006.
-She has also earned two Masters Degrees; an Ed.M in Counseling specializing in Sport Psychology from Boston University and a MA in Coaching and Athletic Administration from Concordia University, Irvine.
+The Moraga, California, native earned her BA in Mass Communications from Cal (2006).
+She has also earned two Master’s Degrees: an Ed.M in Counseling specializing in Sport Psychology from Boston University (2011) and an MA in Coaching and Athletic Administration from Concordia Irvine (2014).